[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 In the vast majority of circumstances, your metamour probably isn’t actually a bad person.
 They might be perfectly lovely but simply not one of your people.
 They might have their heart in the right place but still exhibit some behaviours that rub you the wrong way.
 In these situations, mutual respect, a little courtesy and goodwill, good communication from your mutual partner, and minimising unnecessary interactions will probably be all you need to keep things harmonious within your polycule.

 But what if you’re right?
 What if your metamour actually is kind of terrible?
 Perhaps they hold horrible, oppressive views or regularly do unethical things.
-At the worst end of the spectrum, perhaps they’re abusing someone – your mutual partner, another partner or partners, or even a child.
+At the worst end of the spectrum, perhaps they’re abusing someone—your mutual partner, another partner, or even a child.

 What About Abuse?

-This article is about what to do when you dislike your metamour.
+This article is about what to do when you dislike or hate your metamour.
 But what if you suspect (or know) that your metamour is abusing your mutual partner?

 I’m going to write a whole article soon about handling abuse within your polycule.
 That subject deserves thousands of words of its own and there isn’t space to delve deeply into it here.

-I just wanted to acknowledge that this can happen, and that it’s heartbreaking and painful on a whole other level when it does.
+I just wanted to acknowledge that this can happen.
+It’s heartbreaking and painful on a whole other level when it does.
 The reason I’m not going into it in this piece is that I want to give it the attention and space it deserves, taking the time and doing the background research to make sure I get it right.

 In the meantime, Eve Rickert has compiled this incredible list of resources on abuse in polyamorous relationships.

-Do You Have a Metamour Relationship Problem, or Do You Have a Hinge Partner Problem?
+Do You Actually Have a Metamour Relationship Problem, or Do You Have a Hinge Partner Problem?

 Take, for example, the controlling metamour I mentioned above.
 Ultimately, the problem was that my partner chose to follow all the arbitrary rules and restrictions they laid down.
 My partner had a choice there, and they could have refused.
 They weren’t powerless.
 They could have advocated for me and for our relationship.
 The fact that they didn’t is actually what ended things between us.

 Obviously, this doesn’t apply to situations of abuse.
 In those situations, your partner may really be powerless in a very real way.
-But if your metamour is behaving unreasonably but not abusively, it is your partner’s job to manage the situation and ensure your metamour’s behaviour doesn’t spill over onto you and your relationship too much.
+But if your metamour is behaving unreasonably but not abusively, it is your partner’s job to manage the situation.
+They need to take steps to ensure your metamour’s behaviour doesn’t spill over onto you and your relationship too much.

 It’s almost impossible, in anything but the strictest form of parallel polyamory (and probably even then), to keep relationships from impacting each other entirely.
 After all, if I’ve had a fight with one of my partners and am then due to go on a date with another partner, that is likely to impact my mood and energy levels even if my partners have absolutely no interaction with one another.